garybake/blog/content/2024_01_06_while_loops_and_life_hacks.md

 Don't over engineer things.
 Don't make it too complicated.
 Build it as obvious and simple as possible.
 This makes code easier to maintain and understand.

 In real life you can benefit from streamlining things.
-Having bank accounts across multiple banks, cooking meals with tons of ingredients when a few core ingrediants will do.
+Having bank accounts across multiple banks, cooking meals with tons of ingredients when a few core ingredients will do.

 ### Technical debt